goderich/dissertation/dissertation.md

 The phonemes /n/ and /l/ are not always differentiated in word-final position.
 My language consultant was mostly consistent with expected reflexes, but occasionally either hypercorrected /n/ to /l/ (e.g. *rawil* 'cousin' instead of expected *rawin*) or hypocorrected /l/ to /n/ (e.g. *məxan* 'to be sick, to be in pain' instead of expected *məxal*, cf. suffixed form *kəxalun* 'to hurt').
 This is most likely part of a larger trend to merge word-final /l/ into /n/, which is common among younger Atayal speakers of various dialects.

 I also noticed a variant pronunciation of the phoneme /b/ during my fieldwork.
 Normally it is pronounced as either a voiced bilabial fricative [β] or a labiodental one [v], as was assumed to be the case throughout Atayal with the exception of Plngawan [@li1981;@li1985].
-I have recorded /b/ pronounced as a voiced bilabial plosive [b] word-initially in some words in Skikun and C'uli' (see @sec:culi-consonants).
+I have recorded /b/ pronounced as a voiced bilabial plosive [b] word-initially in some words in Skikun and Klesan (see @sec:culi-consonants).

 #### Skikun vowel inventory

-Skikun Atayal has the same vowel inventory as Squliq and C'uli', including mid vowels and a quasi-phonemic schwa, shown in @tbl:skikun-vowels.
+Skikun Atayal has the same vowel inventory as Squliq and Klesan, including mid vowels and a quasi-phonemic schwa, shown in @tbl:skikun-vowels.

 \begin{table}[h]
 \centering